protz/dagstuhl-rust-2025/1-Metadata.md

-We expect that this seminar will allow for new collaborations, hopefully some factorization of common engineering tasks, and the creation of a new community that could capture the Rust program analysis endeavor at large, beyond simply verification.
+We expect that this seminar will allow for new collaborations, hopefully some factorization of common engineering tasks, and the creation of a new community that could capture the Rust program analysis endeavor at large.